github/codeql/docs/codeql/codeql-for-visual-studio-code/troubleshooting-variant-analysis.rst

     :width: 600
     :alt: Screenshot of the "Variant Analysis Results" view showing a warning banner with the text "warning: Problem with controller repository" and "Publicly visible controller repository can't be used to analyze private repositories.
 1 private repository was not analyzed."
 The "Show logs" button is highlighted with a dark orange outline.

 In this example, the user ran variant analysis on a custom list of two repositories.
 One of the repositories was a private repository and could not be analyzed because they had a public controller repository.
 Only the public repository was analyzed.
-To analyze both repositories, they need to edit their settings and update the controller repository to a private repository.
+To analyze both repositories, this user needs to edit their settings and update the controller repository to a private repository.
 For information on how to edit the controller repository, see ":ref:`Customizing settings <customizing-settings>`."